Home > Keeping your cool > The Guide to Portable Refrigeration Units for Rent

 Renting a mobile refrigeration unit is a fantastic solution, but it’s not just a “set it and forget it” deal.
 Like any critical piece of equipment, it requires a bit of oversight to prevent costly problems.
 A little preparation can make all the difference between a smooth rental experience and a logistical nightmare.
 By anticipating common challenges, you can create clear plans to keep your operations running without a hitch.
 Here’s how to handle the most frequent issues that come up.

-Monitoring Temperature and Performing Maintenance
+Keeping an Eye on Temperature and Maintenance

 Consistent temperature is everything when it comes to refrigeration.
 Even small fluctuations can compromise the quality and safety of your products.
 Make it a habit to check the unit’s temperature display at least a few times a day.
 Keep a simple log to track the readings—this is especially important for food or medical supplies.
 While your rental company is responsible for major repairs, you can help the unit run efficiently by keeping it clean and ensuring the vents are clear for proper airflow.
 A well-maintained unit is a reliable one, which is why we put so much emphasis on our Service Maintenance Programs.

-Creating a Backup Plan for Equipment Issues
+What’s Your Backup Plan for Equipment Failure?

 Even the most reliable equipment can face unexpected issues.
 What will you do if your rental unit stops working in the middle of a heatwave?
 Waiting until there’s a problem to figure out a solution is a recipe for disaster.
 Before your rental even arrives, create a simple backup plan.
 Have the rental company’s 24/7 emergency contact number saved and clearly posted for your staff.
 Identify a secondary storage option, just in case.
 Understanding your rental agreement’s policy on equipment failure will also help you know what to expect.
 A good partner will offer robust commercial services and support you can count on.